5argon/E7Unity/README.md

 CrossSceneConnector, this is insane.
 I am really proud of this girl.
 I can't work multi-scene without her.

-## SimfileSFXSystem (Will be separated to a free Asset Store product later)
+## SimpleSFXSystem (Will be separated to a free Asset Store product later)

 This is big!
 It is responsible to all SFXs you can hear in Duel Otters and Mel Cadence.
-Basically, I want to play sounds by script WITHOUT any magic strings.
-It's painful to write script for each SFXs, so this script can turn your entire SFX folder into a playable static methods in just a few seconds.
+Basically, I want to play sounds by script with static method WITHOUT any magic strings. (e.g. SFX.PlayClick(), SFX.PlayWrong())

+It's painful to write script for each SFXs by hand, so this script can turn your entire SFX folder into a playable static methods in just a few seconds.
 Revolutionary!
 But you have to learn its system a bit.

+TODO :
+- Generate partial class instead.
+- Make it so you don't have to paste the script.
+- Make it so you don't have to connect audio files.
+- Add a function to play sound with string argument (as file name).